|Causes Should I take my cat to a vet? Home treatment Diagnosis Treatment Home care|

 - Surgery to remove foreign bodies, blockages or telescoping of the intestines.

-- Gastric lavage (stomach pumping) or inducing vomiting for cats who have ingested poisons, activated charcoal may be administered to prevent further absorption of the toxins.
+- Pump the stomach (gastric lavage) or induce vomiting for cats who have ingested poisons.
+Administer activated charcoal to prevent further absorption of the toxins.

 - Worming medication to treat roundworms.